Aerial view of Atlanta's skyline with skyscrapers, highways, and greenery under a blue sky with fluffy clouds.

 You may have undergone profound pain and suffering during your recovery.
 However, your photos may show you smiling, vacationing, hanging out with friends, or traveling.
 Your online activity may cause jurors or adjusters to doubt you are in as much pain.
 Additionally, they can presume that you are leading an active and full life, despite your alleged suffering.

-Another risk is that your social media content will show that there may have been an intervening cause for your injuries. or for why your condition has gotten worse.
+Another risk is that your social media content will show that there may have been an intervening cause for your injuries or for why your condition has gotten worse.
 An intervening cause is another factor that occurred after the original incident.
 The other party can use it to say they are not responsible for your current condition.
 The at-fault party and their insurer can use this to claim they do not owe you compensation or that they owe you far less than you demand.

 The More Serious Your Injury the More You Need an Attorney